 Ngati Hinemihi and Tuhourangi were New Zealand's very first hosts, welcoming and guiding domestic and international visitors to the Pink and White Terraces on Lake Tarawera.

-The official opening powhiri and ribbon cutting is on December 14 with the trail open to walkers and hikers on 15 December.
+The official opening powhiri and ribbon cutting is tomorrow with the trail open to walkers and hikers on Sunday.